semgrep/semgrep-docs/docs/semgrep-app/getting-started-with-semgrep-app.md

 *Figure 3.* Partial screenshot of findings page with hyperlinks.

-#### Option B: Adding a cloud repository from GitHub or GitLab
+#### Option B: Scanning a repository from GitHub or GitLab

-Adding a cloud repository ensures that Semgrep scans your codebase every time a PR or MR is created.
+Scanning a repository from SCM providers such as GitHub or GitLab ensures that Semgrep scans your codebase every time a PR or MR is created.
+To add a repository:

+**Prerequisite:** A GitHub or GitLab SaaS repository associated with your account.

 1. Ensure you are signed in to Semgrep App.
 2. Click **Projects** on the left sidebar.